 \subsubsection{HH-RLHF Alignment}

 From the results in Table \ref{tab:hh-rlhf}, we see that the non-robust baselines (DPO and REBEL) perform reasonably.
 Introducing distributional robustness consistently improves performance as we observe all robust methods outperform their non-robust counterparts, confirming the value of robustness in preference learning.
 Prior DRO variants applied to DPO (WDPO and KL-DPO) yield modest gains over vanilla DPO.
 However, robust \textsc{REBEL} variants provide substantially larger improvements.
-These results illustrate the broader story from our preference-shift experiments: inducing robustness with alignment algorithms that already sufficiently learn disentangled representations of human preferences provides the strongest protection against over-optimization to the training pair distribution while preserving nominal performance.
+These results illustrate the broader story from our preference-shift experiments: inducing robustness with alignment algorithms provides the strongest protection against over-optimization to the training pair distribution while preserving nominal performance.